 The Laureate Ohmmeter is ideal for high-speed, high-accuracy resistance measurements in a production environment, such as contact resistance measurements.
 It is factory calibrated for five jumper selectable resistance ranges from 20.000 ohm to 200.00 kohm.
 Fixed, factory-special ranges of 2.0000 ohm or 2.0000 Mohm are also available.
-Accuracy is an exceptional ±0.01% of full scale ± 2 counts.
+Accuracy is an exceptional ±0.01% of reading ± 2 counts.
 Resolution is one part in 20,000.
 In the 2 ohm range, resolution is 0.1 milliohm, making the meter ideal for contact resistance measurements.

 An Extended ohmmeter version is ideal for use with nonlinear sensors whose output is a changing non-linear resistance.
 Extremely accurate custom curve linearization is provided by curvilinear spline fits, and the reading can be scaled in software to read in user-selected engineering units of measure.